HappyMaxT3/SkelGeniusCalc_android/README.md

 # SkelGeniusCalc_android

 Do you often calculate easy number tasks?
-So, this calculator will troll you :)
+So, this calculator will troll you a little :)

 Download ```.apk``` on your android phone and start count!